PDF, docx files

 Over the years in seminary, I have downloaded and collected many pdf and docx files.
 I would like to see Logos having the ability to search these files, make cross-reference, and make notes.
 If this cannot be done, another alternative is that Logos provides an internal program that would convert these files to native logos format.

-Personal Book Builder can convert docx files to Logos books.
-We do not plan to implement PDF import/conversion.
+Personal Book Builder can convert docx files into Logos books.

 Yes, please add PDF import capabilities!!!

 I would like to add my vote for PDF import support!